swiyu-admin-ch/swiyu-verifier/documentation/verification_process.md

 Returns a signed JWT or JSON request object.

 ### 3. Receive Verification Presentation

+Actor:
+- Wallet: The entity that holds the credentials.

 > [!NOTE]
 > This call is done by the Wallet to send the presentation or refusal back to the Verifier Service.
 The wallet will send the vp_tokn and the presentation_submission as form parameters.
 An example of the presentation_submission JSON is shown below.